 To determine if your company is required to file an EEO-1 Report, click here.

 With the revised EEO-1 form finalized, employers will need to act quickly to assess their data gathering capabilities if they want to meet the September 30 deadline with accurate information.
-Many third-party vendors can aid in the management of this new pay data requirement.
+Many third-party vendors can aid in the management of data quality to aid in this initiative.